Magic Loop Knitting: A Simple Step-by-Step Tutorial

 Once you have knit across the first row of stitches on the left needle, you can then turn your work.

-Pull the back needle – the one you just worked, so the just worked stitches are resting on the loop of cord.
+Pull the back needle – the one you just worked, so the just worked stitches are resting on the loop of the cord.

-Then slide the unworked stitches onto the front needle.
+Then, slide the unworked stitches onto the front needle.

-Keep working the yarn toward the back when you knit, to the end of the next set of stitches.
+Keep working the yarn toward the back when you knit to the end of the next set of stitches.

 Magic Loop Step 7